mat-1/matdoesdev/src/routes/(main)/(blog)/matscan/template.md

 ## How can I help?

 If you appreciate the security work I do, please consider funding my projects at [ko-fi.com/matdoesdev](https://ko-fi.com/matdoesdev).

-If you'd like to translate this page to more languages, you can also email me at the address above.
-There's a markdown template at <a href="/matscan/template.md" rel="external">./template.md</a>.